- Sea Adventurer

 Antarctica awaits, along with its own penguin and seal species.
 While you’re at sea, you can enjoy some quiet time or take in presentations by the Expedition Team, which will cover everything from the history and geology of Antarctica to tips on identifying different species and what makes them each unique.
 With good weather conditions, a landing at the South Orkney Islands may mark your official landing on Antarctica.

 Your plans may also include a landing at Port Lockroy where bleached whale bones commemorate its time as a favorite anchorage of the whalers.
-Sail into Paradise Harbor on the Danco Coast where a series of huge glaciers flow into quiet waters.
+Or perhaps sail into Paradise Harbor on the Danco Coast where a series of huge glaciers flow into quiet waters.
 Zodiacs take you along rugged cliffs with nesting Cape Petrels, Blue-eyed Shags and Kelp Gulls.
-Keep watch for humpback whales and groups of crabeater seals on the ice and you may land at Almirante Brown, an Argentine research station located on the continent.
+Keep watch for humpback whales and groups of crabeater seals on the ice.
+You may land at Almirante Brown, an Argentine research station located on the continent.
 Lemaire Channel is another narrow passage between towering rock faces and stunning glaciers.
-This channel is one of the highlights of a visit to the Antarctic Peninsula, but it can be choked with icebergs and pack ice.
+This channel is one of the highlights of a visit to the Antarctic Peninsula, however it can be choked with icebergs and pack ice.

 Crossing the Antarctic Circle is an impressive achievement, as most expeditions to the Peninsula do not come close to reaching this far south.